-- 1. By an assessment order dated December 19, 2011, the Additional Commissioner of Income Tax, Range-1, Kochi, has demanded a sum of ₹ 13.8 million as the deductions claimed by the Company were disallowed for the AY 2009-10.
+- 1. By an assessment order dated December 19, 2011, the Additional Commissioner of Income Tax, Range-1, Kochi, has demanded a sum of ₹13.8 million as the deductions claimed by the Company were disallowed for the AY 2009-10.
 The Company has preferred an application dated January 20, 2012 for rectification of the assessment order, under section 154 of the IT Act.
 The Company has also filed an appeal against the said order before the Commissioner of Income Tax (Appeals)-II, Kochi.
-With regard to the application filed by the Company, the assessing officer, vide order dated July 2, 2012 has revised the demand to ₹ 13.3 million.
-The Company has already paid the entire demand and appeal filed against the order is pending. - 2.
+With regard to the application filed by the Company, the assessing officer, vide order dated July 2, 2012 has revised the demand to ₹13.3 million.
+The Company has already paid the entire demand and appeal filed against the order before the Income Tax Appellate Tribunal, Kochi is pending. - 2.
 The Additional Commissioner of Income Tax, Range-1, Kochi has by an assessment order dated March 21, 2013 under Section 143(3) of the Income Tax Act demanded payment of ₹ 36,384,640 and has stated that the Company cannot be allowed to claim certain tax deductions, on account of undertaking generation and distribution of power, non-payment of tax on payments made to non-resident entities, expenses relating to its demerged radio business, bad debts and payments made into the Company's staff welfare scheme account.
 The Company has filed an appeal against the said order before the Commissioner of Income Tax (Appeals)-II, Kochi.
-The Company has already paid an amount of ₹ 168.21 million towards the demand.
-The appeal is currently pending. - 3.
-The Additional Commissioner of Income Tax, Range-1, Kochi has demanded payment of ₹ 4.55 million for the assessment year 2011-12 from the Company by an assessment order dated November 29, 2013 under Section 143(3) of the Income Tax Act and has disallowed certain deductions under section 80IA of the Income Tax Act, which the Company had claimed on account of bad debts written off.
-This matter is currently pending.
+The Company has already paid an amount of ₹ 21.82 million towards the demand.
+The appeal is currently pending.